Shusha massacre: Aftermath

-Five to six thousand Armenians managed to escape by way of Karintak to Varanda and Dizak.
+Five to six thousand Armenians managed to escape by way of Dashalty (Karintak) to Varanda and Dizak.
 By 11 April 1920, some thirty villages in Nagorno-Karabakh had been "devastated" by Azerbaijani forces as a result of the uprising, leaving 25,000 homeless (including nearly 6,000 refugees from Shusha).

 Death toll

 According to the 1917 edition of Kavkazskiy kalendar, there were 43,869 residents in Shusha on —the city was composed of 23,396 Armenians who formed 53.3 percent of the population and 19,091 Shia Muslims (mainly Azerbaijanis) who formed 43.5 percent of the population.

-The total death toll of the Shusha massacre remains a matter of dispute, with figures being offered from as low as several hundred being offered, to as high as 20,000.
+The total death toll of the Shusha massacre is unknown, with figures ranging from several hundred, to 20,000.

 Citing a contemporary Armenian government report, Hovannisian places the death toll of the massacre at 500 Armenians and the destruction of many buildings in Shusha.
 German historian Jörg Baberowski states that the Armenian quarter of Shusha was "wiped off the face of the earth", indicated by 25 of 1,700 homes surviving the pogrom; also adding that 8,000 Armenians were massacred during the pogrom.
 Soviet historian Marietta Shaginyan wrote that 3–4 thousand or more than 12 thousand Armenians were killed and 7,000 homes were destroyed in three-days.
 The Great Soviet Encyclopedia entry for Shusha writes that "up to 20 percent of the population [of Shusha] died" when the city was burned.